A Letter for Elena Audience Age Range : 7 and older / In Theater

 The mission of Le Petit Théâtre de Sherbrooke is to develop the practice and attendance of theatre in children and youth by placing words and dramatic art at the heart of research and by offering multidisciplinary teams the creative environment that allows them to experiment with the musical, visual and physical languages.

-In 46 years of artistic activity, Le Petit Théâtre de Sherbrooke has created more than 90 plays presented in Québec, Canada, United States, France, Switzerland and South America.
+In 50 years of artistic activity, Le Petit Théâtre has created more than 90 plays presented in Québec, Canada, United States, France, Scotland, Belgium, Switzerland and South America.

 La [parenthèse] / Christophe Garcia

-Since its inception, La [parenthèse] / Christophe Garcia has presented more than 25 creations that have made their mark in France and around the world.
+Since its inception, La [parenthèse] has presented more than 25 creations in France, Canada, United States, Germany, Scotland, Croatia, Italy, South America, Switzerland and Netherland.
 The company continues to project itself in creations on different scales, which always remain unifying, joyful and human.

 Artistic director – Le Petit Théâtre de Sherbrooke